Strategic IP Management Tools

-While our research also focuses on fundamental (theoretical) concepts, such as strategic alignment, in the "pasteurian" spirit we also work with organisations, often using iterative, design science driven approaches to develop practically applicable tools for developing IP strategies (of which there are not very many).
+While our research focuses mostly on fundamental (theoretical) concepts, such as strategic alignment, in the "pasteurian" spirit we also work with organisations, often using iterative, design science driven approaches to develop practically applicable visual tools that can assist with developing IP strategies or making strategic decisions about the use of IP assets.
 Doing this often then takes us back to "the drawing board", i.e. leading to ask fundamental questions.

-The catalogue below provides an overview of some of the IP strategy tools that we developed over the years.
-In the following we provide short descriptions with snapshots of the associated visual templates, some of them with one or a few examples.
+The catalogue below provides an overview of some of the IP strategy tools that we developed over the years with short descriptions including snapshots of the associated visual templates, some of them with one or a few examples and templates for download.

-If you are interested in one or more of these tools and like to learn more about them or get our templates, please contact Prof. Tietze (frank.tietze@eng.cam.ac.uk).
-Several of the tools are described in articles published in academic or industrial journals, which we are happy to share with you.
+If you are interested in one or more of these tools and like to learn more about them please contact Prof. Tietze (frank.tietze@eng.cam.ac.uk).
+Several of the tools are also described in articles published in academic or industrial journals.

 Roadmapping-based IP strategy development